useExtracted (experimental)

 Tip: AI-based translation can be automated with a translation management system like Crowdin.

-PO formatter
+PO format

 When using this option, your messages will look like this: